soccermatics/twelve-gpt-educational/model cards/model-card-wvs-chat.md

-# TODO: Update!
-# Model card for Football Scout Wordalisation
+# Model card for World Value Survey metric Wordalisation

-The football scout is implemented within the [TwelveGPT Education framework](https://github.com/soccermatics/twelve-gpt-educational) and is intended as an illustration of the methods.
-Here we detail the specific application to football scouting.
+The WVS chatbot is implemented within the [TwelveGPT Education framework](https://github.com/soccermatics/twelve-gpt-educational) and is intended as an illustration of the methods.
 It is thus intended as an example to help others building wordalisations.
-The wordalisations describe players playing as strikers, for at least 300 minutes, in the Premier League 2017-18 season.
+The wordalisations are constructed using various social metrics derived from data collected in the [World Value Survey](www.worldvaluessurvey.org) (WVS).
+These social metrics as well as the WVS are discussed in the [Datasets] section.
 This work is a derivative of the full [Twelve GPT product](https://twelve.football).
-The design and code for this project was by Matthias Green, David Sumpter and Ágúst Pálmason Morthens.
+The original design and code for this project was by Matthias Green, David Sumpter and Ágúst Pálmason Morthens, with modification made by Beimnet Girma and Amy Rouillard to adapt it to the WVS use-case.

 This model card is based on the [model cards paper](https://arxiv.org/abs/1810.03993) and is adapted specifically to Wordalisation applications as detailed in [Representing data in words](publication here).
 We also provide this model card as an example of good practice for describing wordalisations.